 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - Longer lasting: Can take more shots (330 versus 220) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 3 months after the RX1R II).

-Advantages of the Sony Cyber-shot DSC-RX1R II:
+Arguments in favor of the Sony Cyber-shot DSC-RX1R II:

 - More detail: Has more megapixels (42.2 vs 20.2MP), which boosts linear resolution by 48%.

 - Better image quality: Scores substantially higher (23 points) in the DXO overall evaluation.